Why was my offer not accepted by the seller even though we offered higher than the list price?

 What does the seller want?

-Are you getting an FHA loan?
+Are you getting an FHA loan that can have a minimum of 3.5% down payment?
 This may not be as attractive to sellers who are receiving offers for cash or conventional loan.

 Sellers are in a hurry to close (heck, they’ve already moved) but you want an escrow period longer than 30 days.